 Therefore, we started a campaign "Become a member of Jadrolinija's team" for the first time.
 We've been focusing on hiring "white" staff and have had really good responses so far.
 People didn't really know that Jadrolinija needed those types of workers, because Jadrolinija mostly reminds people of seafarers.

 We are a respectable company in the country and for a lot of seafarers it's a prestige to be a part of Jadrolinija.
-We have a great In which areas do you see the greatest potential for foreign investments in Croatia?
+We have a great local-route car ferries